 Finally, my bookshelf is getting fuller year by year!

-Unfortunately, BSidesRDU had to be cancelled for 2020 due to the pandemic.
+Unfortunately, BSidesRDU had to be canceled for 2020 due to the pandemic.

 That said, it was nice to take a year off, and I’m looking forward to seeing everyone in 2021 or 2022!

 I’m so glad that I’ve been to this conference for four of the last five years, and I HIGHLY recommend it to anyone in or around North Carolina.